Roasted Brussels Sprouts with Pancetta

 Place the Brussels sprouts in a bowl.

-Next, dice the onion, garlic.
+Next, dice the onion and garlic.

 Place all the produce in a bowl and toss with olive oil, salt and pepper.